at Elephant Rocks State Park

 A paved path leads past a water fountain to an accessible vault and flush toilets.
 One individual and one group picnic site, located among the trees, have been modified with pavement and extended-end tables.
 The playground is accessible with a surfacing of Kiddie Mulch.

 Along the trail are interpretive stations with Braille text.
 Carpet patches followed by a hand-rope mark stations and changes in the pathway.
-Most of the one-mile long trail is shady and places are provided for rest.
+Most of the 1-mile long trail is shady and places are provided for rest.

 Accessed from the Braille Trail, this level trail at the east entrance is paved for approximately 430 feet to the ruins of an old engine house.
 At the engine house or at the west entrance to the trail, is a largely dirt wide path that leads the visitor around the back side of the old quarry and over natural terrain.